 Grade 6: The Strategic Reader

-• Ask questions While Reading: Great readers don't just read; they also wonder.
+• Ask Questions while Reading: Great readers don't just read; they also wonder.
 Write down any questions that come to mind and talk about them.
 This will help you understand better, and start meaningful conversations about the text.

 • Use the "What Does It Mean?" strategy: After reading a paragraph, ask yourself, "What does it mean?"
 This will help you understand what the author is trying to say, understand more complicated ideas, and explain the meaning in your own words.